Columbine High School massacre: Planting the bombs

-11:19 a.m.: Shooting begins
+11:19 am: Shooting begins

-At 11:19 a.m., 17-year-old Rachel Scott and her friend Richard Castaldo were having lunch and sitting on the grass next to the west entrance of the school.
+At 11:19 am, 17-year-old Rachel Scott and her friend Richard Castaldo were having lunch and sitting on the grass next to the west entrance of the school.
 Klebold threw a pipe bomb towards the parking lot; the bomb only partially detonated, causing it to give off smoke.
-Castaldo thought it was no more than a crude senior prank.
 Likewise, several students during the incident first thought that they were watching a prank.

-The two allegedly returned to where Rachel Scott and Richard Castaldo lay on the ground injured.
-Scott was killed instantly when she was hit four times with rounds fired from Harris's carbine; one shot was to the left temple.
+Harris shot Scott four times with a Hi-Point 995 from a distance of 10 to 15 ft, she sustained a fourth and fatal wound to her left temple.
 Castaldo was shot eight times in the chest, arm, and abdomen by both Harris and Klebold; he fell unconscious to the ground and was left paralyzed below the chest.
+Castaldo survived, but Scott immediately died from her injuries.

 After firing twice, Klebold's TEC-9 jammed, and he was forced to temporarily cease shooting to fix it, which he did by reloading a new magazine into his pistol.
 Meanwhile, Harris took off his trenchcoat and aimed his carbine down the west staircase in the direction of three students: Daniel Rohrbough, Sean Graves, and Lance Kirklin.
 The students presumed they were paintball guns, and were about to walk up the staircase directly below the shooters.
-Harris fired ten times, killing Rohrbough and injuring Graves and Kirklin.
-William David Sanders, a teacher and coach at the school, was in the cafeteria when he heard the gunfire and began warning students.
+Harris fired ten times, killing Rohrbough, and injuring Graves and Kirklin.

 Harris turned west and fired seven shots in the direction of five students sitting on the grassy hillside adjacent to the steps and opposite the west entrance of the school: Michael Johnson was hit in the face, leg, and arm but ran and escaped; Mark Taylor was shot in the chest, arms, and leg and fell to the ground, where he faked death; the other three escaped uninjured.